dom740/covid-notes/README.md

 </details>

-## Sunday 13 June 2021
-### Main symptoms have changed - covid more likely to present as a cold than a cough
+## Main symptoms have changed - covid more likely to present as a cold than a cough (13 June 2021)
 <details>
 <summary>Expand for details</summary>
 <br>